RenrenRihitoRayo/dpl/README.md

 * You believe standards are optional.
 You want full control and full responsibility.
 * You enjoy chaos, minimalism, or pain.

+## DPL's Moto

+> DPL just works.
+> What your code doesnt?
+> Thats on you dumbass not DPL.

 ---

 # Change Notes / Dev Logs